jlhood/github-codebuild-logs/README.md

 1. `ProcessBuildEventsFunctionArn` - ProcessBuildEvents Lambda function ARN.
 1. `BuildLogsBucketName` - Build logs S3 bucket name.
 1. `BuildLogsBucketArn` - Build logs S3 bucket ARN.

+## Security Considerations

+The following precautions are taken when the `GitHubOAuthToken` parameter is provided since it's sensitive data:

+1. The NoEcho option is used on the parameter so the value will never be shown by CloudFormation.
+1. The app stores the value in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).

 ## License Summary